Poison ivy season is upon us! So let’s learn how to make this homemade DIY calamine lotion recipe so we can help heal poison ivy naturally.

 The shelf life for this is about a week.
 To make it last longer, you can keep it in the refrigerator or add something like Linatural™ or Leucidal™.
 Both are natural preservatives and can help to extend the shelf life of your products.

-As mentioned before, you can substitute iron oxide for the ferric oxide in this homemade calamine lotion recipe.
+As mentioned before, you can substitute iron oxide for ferric oxide in this homemade calamine lotion recipe.
 Both are antipruritic and can help to relieve itching.
 Instead of zinc oxide, you can use titanium dioxide.
-Both are used as drying agents in products such as diaper rash cream.
+Both are drying agents in products such as diaper rash cream.
 Instead of bentonite clay, kaolin clay, French green clay, and Sea clays are all drying to some extent.
-They can all be used in the same way.
-Calcium Hydroxide can be replaced with baking soda.
+You can use them in the same way.
+You can replace calcium Hydroxide with baking soda.
 Both are good at relieving itching.

 As far as essential oils go, lavender is always a good bet.
 It can help by being antibacterial and can help in the growth of new skin cells.
 Other good choices would be tea tree, rosemary, frankincense, rose, and chamomile.
 Most essential oils have some good properties to them, but these especially are good for healing the skin.

-This homemade calamine lotion recipe is great for itchy rashes.
+This homemade DIY calamine lotion recipe is great for itchy rashes.
 Why not make your own?